 Therefore, 81 per cent of our grant from UK government contributes to the UK target of spending 0.7 per cent gross national income on ODA.

 Official Development Assistance (ODA) is UK taxpayers' money that supports aid and development in low- to middle-income countries.
 We deliver programmes that promote economic development and welfare in these countries which contribute to building trust and opportunity with the UK.

 How does the British Council contribute to UK Official Development Assistance?

 We work with UK and local partners to deliver Official Development Assistance programmes in developing and emerging economies and in fragile states.
 This includes working to enrich the quality of education through:

 - developing international school partnerships and international higher education.

 We promote economic growth by supporting social enterprise and the creative economy and we help build stronger, safer societies through our programmes in the rule of law, governance, civil society and the arts.

 Our Official Development Assistance financial data

-With the Foreign and Commonwealth Office we are signed up to an international agreement to report aid expenditure according to the International Aid Transparency Initiative (IATI) and you can find our published data on the FCO and IATI websites listed below.
+With the Foreign and Commonwealth Office (FCO), we are signed up to an international agreement to report aid expenditure according to the International Aid Transparency Initiative (IATI).
+You can find our published data on the Foreign and Commonwealth Office and International Aid Transparency Initiative websites.